An instantly recognizable form of Death Course

 - Subverted in Zone Of The Enders 2.
 Late in the game, you have to go down a corridor where a massive cannon periodically discharges energy which'll send you backwards a hefty distance and hurt you a ton.
 The subversion is that there are no cubbies.
 Instead, you have to rip off plates off the wall and block the incoming waves.

-- One of the levels in Mega Man Zero 4 requires you to move towards a giant laser cannon that fires every several seconds.
+- The Particle Beam stage in Mega Man Zero 4 requires you to move towards a giant laser cannon that fires every several seconds.
 There are gaps above and below the blast area you can hide in.

 Action Adventure Games